peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Returns:</b>

-True if a bit is set in the two's-complement representation of this object's value; otherwise, false.
+ `true`  if a bit is set in the two's-complement representation of this object's value; otherwise,  `false` .

 ### toByteArray